 - We have incurred significant losses in each year since inception.
 We expect to incur losses for the foreseeable future and may never achieve or maintain profitability. - Our limited operating history may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
 We have never generated commercial revenues and may never be profitable. - We will need substantial additional funding, which may not be available to us on acceptable terms or at all.
-If we are unable to raise capital when needed, we may be forced to delay, reduce and/or eliminate our research and drug development programs or future commercialization efforts. - Adverse developments affecting the financial services industry, such as actual events or concerns involving liquidity, defaults or non-performance by financial institutions or transactional counterparties, could adversely affect our current and projected business operations and our financial condition and results of operations.
+If we are unable to raise capital when needed, we may be forced to delay, reduce and/or eliminate our research and drug development programs or future commercialization efforts.

-Risks related to the discovery, development and commercialization of our product candidates approval for and commercialize ATRN-119 or experience significant delays in doing so, our business will be materially harmed.
+• Adverse developments affecting the financial services industry, such as actual events or concerns involving liquidity, defaults or non-performance by financial institutions or transactional counterparties, could adversely affect our current and projected business operations and our financial condition and results of operations.

-• We are substantially dependent on the success of our lead product candidate, ATRN-119, which is currently in clinical development.
-Our clinical trials of ATRN-119 may not be successful.
-If we are unable to obtain
+Risks related to the discovery, development and commercialization of our product candidates

-- We are in the early stages of testing ATRN-119 in clinical trials and we have not tested APR-1051 in clinical trials.
+- We are substantially dependent on the success of our lead product candidate, ATRN-119 and APR-1051, which are currently in clinical development.
+Our clinical trials of ATRN-119 and APR-1051 may not be successful.
+If we are unable to obtain approval for and commercialize ATRN-119 and/or APR-1051 or experience significant delays in doing so, our business will be materially harmed. - We are in the early stages of testing ATRN-119 and APR-1051 in clinical trials.
 The results of preclinical studies and early-stage clinical trials may not be predictive of future results in later studies or trials.
 Initial success in clinical trials may not be indicative of results obtained when these trials are completed or in later-stage clinical trials. - We may not be able to file INDs or IND amendments to commence additional clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed. - We have limited experience as a company conducting clinical trials and may be unable to complete clinical trials for any product candidates we may develop. - We may find it difficult to enroll patients in our clinical trials.
 If we experience delays or difficulties in the enrollment of patients in clinical trials, our receipt of necessary marketing approvals could be delayed or prevented. - If serious adverse or unacceptable side effects are identified during the development of our product candidates or we observe limited efficacy of our product candidates, we may need to abandon or limit the development of one or more of our product candidates. - The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, interim results of a clinical trial do not necessarily predict final results, and the results of our clinical trials may not satisfy the requirements of the FDA or comparable foreign regulatory authorities. - We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success. - If, in the future, we are unable to establish sales and marketing capabilities or enter into agreements with third parties to sell and market our product candidates, we may not be successful in commercializing our product candidates if and when they are approved.